flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 **Tell us about yourself**

-I went to the University of Minnesota for advertising and journalism.
+I double majored at the University of Minnesota in advertising and journalism.
 Although I like writing and understanding the advertising industry, I still wasn't able to do what I love, which is design.
 So I went to design school.
 But by my second year, teachers were asking me how to do things, and I asked myself, "Why am I paying $4000 a semester to teach a class?"

 {% pullquote %}
 So I stopped that and got an internship to do design work. {"I don't recommend people dropping out of school, ever&hellip; but it was the best decision for me"}, because I learned more at my internship than I ever did at school.